-After the discovery of 10,000 pots record, I spoke at length to my Chief Labeler and Bottle-Filler Phil who, since joining the company has become a deeply trusted friend and colleague.
+After discovering the 10,000 pots record, I spoke at length to my Chief Labeler and Bottle-Filler Phil, who, since joining the company, has become a deeply trusted friend and colleague.
 He’s generally the second person to hear my latest ideas, offers a superb listening ear and comes up with possible objections and problems.
 You need someone like that in an organisation!

-We went through the pros and cons and decided that outsourcing would be a good move if it was financially viable
+We went through the pros and cons and decided that outsourcing would be a good move if it were financially viable

-I went to meet the company in November and was treated to a tour of their manufacturing facilities and their laboratory which was very impressive indeed.
-They were almost as keen as me to move things forward, but I needed to do a lot more thinking and working things out.
-I didn’t want to take a loan, credit card or overdraft to get going so managing the money side was important.
+I went to meet the company in November and was treated to a tour of their manufacturing facilities and laboratory, which was very impressive indeed.
+They were almost as keen as me to move things forward, but I needed to think more and work something out.
+I wanted to avoid taking a loan, credit card or overdraft to get going, so managing the money side was necessary.

 In making the decision, there were some important things I needed to ensure before taking the plunge: